jekyllgrim/ZScript_Basics/Variables_and_data_types.md

   - In contrast to strings setting and changing them can be done by using *single* quotes.
 You can still use double quotes, but it’s a good idea not to do that, so that when you look at the variable, you’ll immediately know it’s a `name` and not a `string`.
 In fact, for custom variables in the majority of cases it’s better to use a name than a string, since there are relatively few applications for case-sensitive text.
   - A bunch of stuff in GZDoom are names, for example class names and values of various properties such as `Renderstyle` or `Bouncetype`.
 - **vector2** — holds global (map-wise) 2D coordinates of something, i.e. an object’s `pos.x` and `pos.y`; or an object’s velocity in 2D space, i.e. the object’s `vel.x` and `vel.y`.
 The contents of this type of variable is two float-point values enclosed in parentheses, such as `(15.0,14.2)`.
 - **vector3** — similar to vector2, but for 3D space, so it can hold `pos.x`, `pos.y` and `pos.z`, or, in case of velocities, `vel.x`, `vel.y` and `vel.z`.
-An example of a vector3 expression that you can use it your code is `pos` which holds the coordinates of the actor it’s called from.
+An example of a `vector3` expression that you can use it your code is `pos` which holds the coordinates of the actor it’s called from.
   - If you have only a vague understanding of how coordinates work and why they’re called "vectors", it’s very simple: every map has an origin point with coordinates of (0, 0, 0).
 Any object within a map has coordinates *relative* to that origin point; for example, if an actor is positioned at `(15, 12.3, 0)` that means it’s located 15 units to the east, 12.3 units to the north and 0 units vertically off the map origin point.
 Since all coordinates are *relative* to that (0,0,0) origin, this makes all coordinates *vectors*; a vector in this context is basically a line that starts at (0,0,0) and ends wherever the object is.
   - Similarly, velocity is just how quickly an object is changing position per tic (1/35 of a second).
 If an actor’s velocity is `(15, 0, 1.2)`, every tic it moves 15 units north, 0 units east/west and 1.2 units upward.
 Basically, actor movement is their vector3 of velocity being constantly added to their vector3 position.
 - **Class<Actor>** — a variable that holds a name of an actor.
   - The `<Actor>` part can be substituted for something else, if you want to limit this variable to being able to hold a pointer to only something specific, for example `Class<Ammo>`.
+  - Note that while it holds a name, it's not the same as a `name`. `Class<Actor>` isn't just a line of text; it also contains information that tells the game that this is, in fact, an existing actor class.
+In contrast, a `name` simply contains text and nothing else.
 - **actor** — a variable that holds an instance of an actor (i.e. a pointer to it).
 It’s not a name of an actor class, but a *pointer* to a *specific* actor that exists in the level.
 Learn more in [Pointers and Casting](Pointers_and_casting.md).
 - **state** — holds a reference to a state (such as Spawn, Ready, etc.)